4th-earth/site-fourth-earth/content/raw.md

 Dice Pools are a collection of dice.

 - The numeric range of dice in the pool MUST be determined by the Adjusted [Difficulty Rating](#difficulty-rating) in the [Difficulty Rating table](#difficulty-rating-table).
-- The number of dice in the pool MUST NOT exceed the number of [Proficiency Ranks](#proficiency-ranks) applied to the Action; SHOULD NOT include parent proficiencies.
+- The number of dice in the pool MUST NOT exceed the number of [Proficiency Ranks](#proficiency-ranks) applied to the Action; SHOULD NOT include parent Proficiency Ranks.
-- Dice Pools MUST have at least 1 die regardless of Difficulty Rating or Proficiency Ranks; referred to as the base die.
+- Dice Pools MUST have at least 1 die regardless of Difficulty Rating or Proficiency Ranks; referred to as the Base Die.
 - Rolling 1 on a single die in the Dice Pool MUST represent successful completion of the Action.
 - Dice Pools SHOULD NOT exceed 5 dice, which keeps the pool manageable and allows room for additional dice to facilitate things like critical success, failure, or both.

 ## Proficiency Ranks

-Proficiency Ranks represent the level of proficiency a [Character](#characters) has performing certain Actions, using a Tool, or combination.
+Proficiency Ranks represent the level of proficiency a [Character](#characters) has performing certain Action Types, using a Tool, or combination.
 Proficiency Points are sub-aspects of a Proficiency Rank.

 - Each Rank MUST require earning two or more Proficiency Points toward the Rank.
 	- Each Rank SHOULD be achievable in roughly four attempts.